 How to use WebP Images with WordPress

-Anyone who has dived straight in and tried to upload WebP files to their WordPress website would have been a little disappointed.
+Anyone who has dived straight in and tried to upload WebP files to their WordPress website prior to July 2021 would have been a little disappointed.
 You would probably expect any WebP images uploaded via the Media Centre to save as normal.
 Instead you may have seen a screen like this:

 Shortpixel is an awesome plugin and one that is worth thinking about using whether or not you choose to use WebP images.
 Shortpixel is a well-established image optimization service.
 It runs all images you upload through their excellent image compression service often compressing the image size by 50% or more with no loss in image quality.
 It does this automatically meaning you don’t have to think about compressing your images prior to uploading them to your website.

 To really make the most of Shortpixel you’ll need to pay for a plan with them.
 They charge on a ‘images optimized/month’ basis with 5,000 images a month costing just $3.99/month.
 For many websites, this plan will be more than enough and, given the performance benefits associated with an optimized website, is cheap at the price.

 Shortpixel optimizes a wide range of image formats including JPEG and PNG.
 So, you might be wondering, how does this help me add WebP images to my WordPress website?

 If you remember, not all web browsers support the WebP format with only partial WebP support in Safari, depending on the version used (at the time of writing) and no support offered by Internet Explorer.
 It’s simply not a viable option to create a website that doesn’t cater to those visitors, even if those using an outdated or unsupported browser might be in a minority.